Unitarizing non-relativistic scattering: Analytic properties of radial wave functions for real potentials

 \subsubsection{Regular solution}

 We define the \textit{regular solution}, $\varphi_{k,\ell}(r)$, that vanishes at the origin, with its normalization determined by

-Crucially, the regular solution is real since the differential equation and the boundary conditions are real.
+Crucially, the regular solution is a real function since the differential equation and the boundary conditions are real (meaning that for $k,r\in\RR$, it is real).
 Furthermore, $\varphi_{k,\ell}$ is a function of $k^2$ only, since $k$ enters into \cref{eq:RadialSE} via $k^2$ and the boundary condition \eqref{eq:RegularSol_Asymptote0} is $k$-independent~\cite{Chadan:1977pq, Newton:1982qc, Rakityansky:2022jost}.
 That is,